Jaynabergman/Amphibian_study_extent_SDMs/README.md

 ## Background

 ### RScripts
-R scripts include preprocessing data, generating models, and post processing data.
-All scripts are numbered in the order that they were ran.
+R scripts include pre-processing data, modelling, and post-processing data.
+All scripts are numbered in the order that they were ran (i.e. 1.1 through 12.1)

-R scripts (see each script for individual goals, notes, dates the script was written):
+R scripts (see each script for individual goals, notes, and dates the script was written):
 #### Pre-processing (folder)
 1.1_reprojecting_all_rasters (projects all environmental variable rasters into Albers Equal Area projection)
 2.1_reprojecting_study_extents (projects all study extent shapefiles into Albers Equal Area projection)